jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 image: logging-header.jpg
 ---

 One of my main responsibilites at [TotallyMoney](https://www.totallymoney.com/) was to take care of the in-house analytics/event logging framework.
-Like lots of companies, understanding what users do and how they interact with a site is an important thing to get good insight on, so people reinvent the wheel with various [krimskrams](https://en.wiktionary.org/wiki/krimskrams) attached, me being no exception.
-What I want to show in this post is how to integrate an event logging framework into a React/Redux application in a way that's scaleable and reasonably unit testable.
-Unit tests are important for event logging when the rest of the business relies on both the events being sent, and with the correct data!
+Like lots of companies, understanding what users do and how they interact with a product is to get good insight on.
+In this regard, people reinvent the logging wheel with various [krimskrams](https://en.wiktionary.org/wiki/krimskrams) attached, me being no exception.
+What I want to show in this post is how to integrate an event logging framework into a React/Redux application in a way that's scaleable and testable.
+Unit testable logging is important when the rest of the business relies heavily on the events and the data in them like many companies do.

 tl;dr: pass your logger to React's `context` to make logging from deeply nested components much easier.

-In this article, I'm assuming you've got an existing React/Redux application, and want to integrate some kind of event logging library (third party or otherwise) into it.
+In this article, I'm assuming you've got an existing React/Redux application, and want to integrate some kind of event logging library into it.

 ## The logging library